 To endorse the Plan of Action of Antigua and Barbuda: “The Inter-American Education Agenda: Building Sustainable Partnerships through Cooperation, with Renewed Focus on Education and Skills Development for Better Citizenry," adopted at the Tenth Inter-American Meeting of Ministers of Education, held in Washington, D.C., on July 8 and 9, 2019 (CIDI/RME/doc.6/19).

 To take note of the 2019-2022 Work Plan of the Inter-American Committee on Education (CIE) approved by the [SEDI: Policy Committee on Partnership for Development Policies] of the Inter-American Council for Integral Development on xxxxxxx (CIDI/xxxx/xxxxx).
-[SEDI: Attention will be placed on ensuring that the specific in this Work Plan s contributes to reducing the inequalities exacerbated by the pandemic.]
+[SEDI: Attention should be placed on ensuring that the specific in this Work Plan s contributes to reducing the inequalities exacerbated by the pandemic.]

 To instruct the Executive Secretariat for Integral Development (SEDI) to continue to support the 2019-2022 Work Plan of the CIE and its goal of sharing concrete initiatives for the implementation of the Inter-American Education Agenda (IEA); to deepen synergies among global, hemispheric, and subregional educational initiatives; and to promote inter-sectoral cooperation and cooperation with other social actors in order to help achieve the goals set out in the 2030 Agenda for Sustainable Development.